digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 - The mediator is trusted to produce and distribute all results correctly.

-- The synchronizer topology manager (including the underlying public key infrastructure, if any) is operating correctly.
+- The sync domain topology manager (including the underlying public key infrastructure, if any) is operating correctly.

 When a transaction is submitted with the VIP confirmation policy (in